filecoin-project/filecoin-docs/content/en/reference/json-rpc/eth.md

 ## EthAccounts

-The `eth_accounts` functions to generate Ethereum accounts and sign transactions and data. `eth_accounts` will always return and empty array `[]` since we do not manage Ethereum private keys.
+Use the `eth_accounts` functions to generate Ethereum accounts and sign transactions and data. `eth_accounts` will always return and empty array `[]` since Filecoin does not manage Ethereum private keys.

 Perms: read